Intra-Farm Variation

 THOMAS GATE

-Farms across the country experience many variables that set them apart and effect their performance.
+Farms across the country experience many variables that set them apart and affect their performance.
 The most discussed variable (particularly this harvest) is of course the weather, which dictates an agricultural operation.
 Others include soil quality & type and topography.

 However, even within a single farm operation, field level variables are present which are reflected in the productivity of each individual field.